Huotes/CommitMaker/README.md

 Scientists have estimated that the energy given off during the Big Bang is roughly equal to 1CNRhK (Chuck Norris Roundhouse Kick).

 When Chuck Norris does a pushup, he isn't lifting himself up, he's pushing the Earth down.

+70% of a human's weight is water.
+70% of Chuck Norris' weight is his dick.